Connecting Constructive Notions of Ordinals in Homotopy Type Theory: An Abstract Axiomatic Framework for Ordinals

+We say that $A$ \emph{has strong successors} if there is $s : A \to A$ which calculates strong successors, i.e.\ such that $\forall b. \isstrongsucof{s(b)}{b}$.
+The additional information contained in a strong successor play an important role in our technical development.
+A function $f : A \to A$ is \emph{$<$-monotone} or \emph{$\leq$-monotone} if it preserves the respective relation.

-\textbf{Results.} Each of the three types $\cnf$, $\brouwer$, $\bookord$ has strong successors.
+\begin{theorem} Each of the three types $\cnf$, $\brouwer$, $\bookord$ has strong successors.
 The successor functions of $\cnf$ and $\brouwer$ are both $<$- and $\leq$-monotone.
-For the successor function of $\bookord$, each of the two monotonicity properties on its own is equivalent to the law of excluded middle. \end{summary}
+For the successor function of $\bookord$, either monotonicity property is equivalent to the law of excluded middle. \qedhref{https://cj-xu.github.io/agda/constructive-ordinals-in-hott/index.html\#4303} \end{theorem}

 For $\cnf$, the successor function is given by adding a leaf, for $\brouwer$ by the constructor with the same name, and for $\bookord$, one forms the coproduct with the unit type.
-None of the notions of ordinals has ``general'' predecessors in the above sense, of course; for example, there is no greatest ordinal strictly below $\omega$.
-Nevertheless, predecessors play a role in the technical development in our formalisation.